 Island paradise.
 We have all imagined it…the soft white beaches, the bluest of waters with palm trees slowly waving in the light sea breezes, coconuts mysteriously appearing with little straws in them…..

 As we left Tahiti, the waves became a bit rough and we braced ourselves for a period of walking adjustment.
 We sailed all night and all the next day before we arrived at Fakarava.
-This area is one of the largest atolls and second largest lagoon in the Tuamotu Archipelago and they get more sunshine than any other area in French Polynesia.
+This area is one of the largest atolls and the second largest lagoon in the Tuamotu Archipelago and they get more sunshine than any other area in French Polynesia.
 It is also classified by UNESCO as a biosphere reserve.
 We are glad to be here in May as the shoulder seasons are the best times to visit.
 It is also home to Garuae Pass, the largest pass in all of French Polynesia.
 This is a break in the coral reef where you enter into the lagoon and it does not look wide enough for us to fit through!

-The lagoon has several smaller atolls that are completely protected by the coral reef which provides an environment for underwater fish, flora and fauna to flourish.
-The islands are flat and full of white sand and palm trees set in the beautiful blue waters.
+The lagoon has several smaller atolls that are completely protected by the coral reef which provides an environment for underwater fish, flora, and fauna to flourish.
+The islands are flat and full of white sand and palm trees set in beautiful blue waters.
 800 people live here and it is the original home to the Pomares, who later became the Royal Family of Tahiti.

-The boat anchored right in front a small coral reef and we did take the kayak over to visit it in the late afternoon.
-There are some very bright purple and blue coral that is very pretty.
+The boat anchored right in front of a small coral reef and we did take the kayak over to visit it in the late afternoon.
+There is some very bright purple and blue coral that is very pretty.
 The water was very shallow so everything was easy to see, even the fish, and with the wind blowing us we just drifted over the top.

 Our next stop was the Blue Lagoon-a lagoon within a lagoon.
-From the bird island we sped through the blue waters that gradually turned green as the water became more shallow.
+From the bird island, we sped through the blue waters that gradually turned green as the water became more shallow.
 We arrive at one of the atolls and the sand below was very white and the sun was high so the greens and blues of the waters were just stunning.

 As we walked from the boat through clear waters to the atoll, I saw a stingray swimming past.
-They are graceful and appear to be flying under water and this one was a light gray in color.
+They are graceful and appear to be flying underwater and this one was a light gray in color.
 You could easily miss it if you were not paying attention.

-We entered onto the atoll among many palm trees and an old rusty shelter.
+We entered the atoll among many palm trees and an old rusty shelter.
 We could see blue water on the other side and as we approached, the view that unfolded before us was amazing.
 The arcing white sand beach surrounded the deep blue of the lagoon creating an oasis that would be hard to leave as we were the only ones there and there were only 12 of us.

 One of our fellow shipmates started to feed the fish some cookie crumbs and the fish came right up to him.
-We were all standing in ankle deep water just watching and enjoying the antics of the fish fighting over the crumbs when someone yells…shark!
+We were all standing in ankle-deep water just watching and enjoying the antics of the fish fighting over the crumbs when someone yells…shark!
 They wanted to see what all the commotion was about and we ended up with 6 sharks around us at one point.
 We all just stood still and watched as they circled about.
 They came very close but were generally shy and stayed a fair distance away.
 I enjoyed watching them…from a safe distance.
 Just in case.